 By 2005, Facebook had received millions in investment backing and was soon off to the races.
-Facebook now has more than 48,000 full-time employees and reported a net income of $22.5 billion in 2019.
+Facebook now has more than 65,000 full-time employees after the layoffs in 2021 and 2022 and reported a net income of $23 billion in 2022.

 Facebook claims it has had a positive and massive impact on the global economy.
 The company sponsored a study in 2014 that said it added $227 billion to the global economy that year.
 The study made a case for the direct and indirect economic effects of Facebook, such as creating new job opportunities for marketers, app developers, and even makers of internet equipment.

 How Much do Facebook Employees Make?

 If you’re lucky enough to get a job at Facebook, you’ll be well-compensated.